AI image of a lung cross section

 Listen to the HotCopper podcast for in-depth discussions and insights on all the biggest headlines from throughout the week.
 On Spotify, Apple, and more.

 At the same time, the company is making zero revenue.
-So far, it’s sent its next-gen lung imaging tech hardware to three universities for demonstration and lab testing: Stanford, Miami U, and, as of today, UC San Diego Health.
+So far, it’s sent its next-gen lung imaging tech software to three universities for demonstration and lab testing: Stanford, Miami U, and, as of today, UC San Diego Health.

 Management is calling these contracts “anchors” as part of 4DX’s overall commercialisation strategy, and that’s entirely legitimate.
 The company needs to see its devices used and troubleshooted, and if this can be done in a high-quality university setting (these universities operate health campuses), then what better place to send them?